amaizfinance/redis-operator/README.md

         * `redis-example-headless` - covers all instances, headless
         * `redis-example-master` - service for access to the master instance

+6. Finally, to remove this particular example instance of the `Redis` CR, you can simply delete it, and Redis Operator will take care of cleanup for you.

+    ```bash
+    $ kubectl get redis
+    NAME      MASTER            REPLICAS   DESIRED   AGE
+    example   redis-example-1   4          4         10m
+    $ kubectl delete redis example
+    redis.k8s.amaiz.com "example" deleted
+    ```

 ### Configuring Redis

 All configuration of Redis is done via editing the `Redis` resourse file.
 Fully annotated example can be found in the `examples` directory of the repo.